 Case of U.M.

 After many years of suffering physical and emotional abuse at the hands of her husband, U finally divorced him.
 She later met a US citizen, and after their relationship developed, he proposed to her.
 He then submitted a K-1 fiancée petition for her.
 After the approval, U attended her K-1 visa interview, but she was denied by a consular officer.
 The consul accused her of executing a sham divorce with her ex-husband and entering into a bogus fiancée relationship with the US citizen with a view towards gaining status in the US and later petitioning for her ex-husband.
 She was permanently barred from the United States under Section 212(a)(6)(C)(i).
 So when her US citizen mother applied to immigrate U, she was denied and required an immigrant waiver.
-We then documented the abuse at the hands of her ex-husband; the bona fides and legitimacy of her relationship with the US citizen; and in the alternative, the extreme hardship to be endured by her US citizen mother in the event of denial of the I-601 waiver application.
+We then undertook a Freedom of Information Act with USCIS, obtaining consular materials which served as the basis for the decision of a “sham divorce”: past photos of the couple posted on social media.
+We then documented the abuse at the hands of her ex-husband; the bona fides and legitimacy of her relationship with the US citizen; and argued that she should not have been subject to the 6ci decision.
+In the alternative, we argued that her US citizen mother would be subject to extreme hardship in the event of denial of the I-601 waiver application.
 After approval, U was able to join her mother in the United States.